If you’ve recently started learning Spanish, you might have asked yourself the question:

 You can expect to speak Spanish comfortably on a variety of topics with 168 hours of focused studying and 336 hours of low-intensity immersion to the Spanish language.
 That's 504 hours of time spent with Spanish, of which only 30% active studying!
 On a normal, easy, schedule, that'd take you about 48 weeks

 If you’re interested in learning more about the chunking method to learn Spanish and you want a step-by-step guide to set up 12-week study plans to reach effortless conversations in Spanish, then I invite you to check out the Amazon bestselling book I’ve written on the topic, called Effortless Conversations.

 Read the Effortless Conversations Book

+This book outlines the exact Effortless Conversations Method we're using in the 12-in-12 Challenge.
 An overview of the chunking method for language learning, memorization tricks, listening comprehension training, speaking training, resource selection, all the way to creating your own 12-in-12 Plan: this book gives you all the tools and strategies you need to learn any language successfully.

 Read this and you'll understand why 12-in-12 students are so successful at learning languages.

 After its release in September 2018, the book was a #1 Bestseller on Amazon in 3 different countries (in the foreign language acquisition category, of course, not on the whole website 😉 ).